kbarry91/4th-year-SHA-256-Algorithm/README.md

 # 4th-year-SHA-256-Algorithm
 This repository contains a project completed for GMIT's Theory of Algorithms module.
-It involves writing a program in the C programming language to perform the Secure Hash Algorithm (SHA) algorithm , speciﬁcally the 256-bit version known as SHA-256.
+It involves writing a program in the C programming language to perform the Secure Hash Algorithm (SHA) algorithm, speciﬁcally the 256-bit version known as SHA-256.
 The implementation is a single C file thats calculates the **SHA-256** checksum of an input.
 The algorithm is based on the Secure Hash Standard document supplied by the  [National Institute of Standard and Technology](https://www.nist.gov/publications/secure-hash-standard).

 -----